 - Try to keep your device higher up on your body and above obstacles that can block the signal if possible.

 - Before starting your GPS activity, wait until your device has acquired a strong GPS signal and pinpointed your location.
 It is better to do this in an open area, rather than inside a building that can disrupt the signal.

 In addition to GPS accuracy issues, your GPS tracking may also be affected by system settings.
 If Pacer is not given the proper system permissions, it will be unable to properly function.

 On some Android devices, Pacer needs to keep your screen active (but in a dimmed state) and to show your GPS session status on your lock screen.
 This is in order to ensure that our tracking process is not killed or suspended by your device's operating system.

-- Pacer GPS setting: click GPS on the Pacer home screen or swipe left to get GPS mode -> Setting at the top right corner -> Turn on "Show Lock Screen" and "Keep Screen Active"
+- Pacer GPS setting: Open the home screen (the shoe icon) -> click GPS on the home screen or swipe left to get GPS mode -> Tap Settings (the gear icon) at the top right corner -> Turn on "Show Lock Screen" and "Keep Screen Active"

 You should also follow our general troubleshooting advice for Android devices to reduce the likelihood that your device will kill or suspend Pacer when your screen is off (see this help article: My Android phone stopped counting steps.
 What should I do?)

 On iOS devices, location permission and background app refresh permission must be granted.
 Otherwise Pacer will be shut down by your device's operating system as soon as you turn off your screen or push the Pacer app to the background.